 b.
 Because of its semipermeable nature, the outer membrane helps retain certain enzymes and prevents some toxic substances, such as penicillin G and lysozyme, from entering.

-3. The surface proteins in the bacterial peptidoglycan (see Fig. 1B), depending on the strain and species, carry out a variety of activities, including:
+3. The surface proteins in the bacterial peptidoglycan (see Fig. 1B), depending on the strain and species, carry out a variety of activities.

-- Serving as adhesins (def).
-Adhesins enable the bacterium to adhere intimately to host calls and other surfaces in order to colonize and resist flushing (See Fig. 5 ).
+b.
+Other proteins serve as adhesins (def).
+Adhesins enable the bacterium to adhere intimately to host calls and other surfaces in order to colonize those cells and resist flushing (See Fig. 2 ).

 C. The Role of Gram-Negative Cell Wall Components to the Initiation of Body Defenses

-LPS, porins, and fragments of peptidoglycan are PAMPs associated with the cell wall of gram-negative bacteria.
+LPS, porins, and fragments of peptidoglycan are PAMPs associated with the cell wall of Gram-negative bacteria.
 In addition, bacteria and other microorganisms also possess mannose-rich glycans (short carbohydrate chains with the sugar mannose or fructose as the terminal sugar) that function as PAMPs.
-These mannose-rich glycans are common in microbial glycoproteins and glycolipids but rare in those of humans (see Fig. 6).
+These mannose-rich glycans are common in microbial glycoproteins and glycolipids but rare in those of humans (see Fig. 3).

 These PAMPS bind to pattern-recognition receptors or PRRs (def) on a variety of defense cells of the body and triggers innate immune defenses such as inflammation (def), fever, and phagocytosis.